Modular Gelfand pairs and multiplicity-free representations: Finite and compact multiplicity-free triples

 \begin{proof} Let $\rho = \ind_H^G\paren{\eta}$.
 Since $\dim \eta < \infty$, $\rho$ is finite-dimensional.
 Furthermore, $\rho$ is a self-injective $F[G]$-module by irreducibility and Lemma~\ref{lem:self-proj-ind}, so condition (ii) of Theorem~\ref{thm:multiplicity-free-3} is satisfied. \end{proof}

 \begin{rem} Only one of the two finiteness assumptions on $[G:H]$ and $\dim \eta$ is used to satisfy condition (ii) of Theorem~\ref{thm:multiplicity-free-3}. \end{rem}

 A common method of proving that a Hecke algebra is commutative is with the criterion known as Gelfand's trick or Gelfand's lemma, which works in any characteristic. \begin{lem}[Gelfand's trick] Let $F$ be an algebraically closed field, $G$ be a finite group, $H$ be a subgroup of $G$, and $\eta$ be an irreducible representation of $H$.
 If there is an anti-involution $\iota$ such that $f(\iota(g)) = f(g)$ for all $f \in \calh(G, H, \eta, F)$ and all $g \in G$, then $\calh(G, H, \eta, F)$ is commutative. \end{lem} For Gelfand pairs (i.e. $\eta = \triv_H$), this condition is equivalent to $\iota$ preserving all double cosets of $H$.
-Together with Theorem~\ref{thm:gelfand-triple-2}, this provides a criterion for multiplicity-free triples in arbitrary characteristic.
+Together with Theorem~\ref{thm:gelfand-triple-2}, this extends Gelfand's trick to multiplicity-free triples over fields of arbitrary characteristic.

 \begin{cor} Let $F$ be an algebraically closed field, $G$ be a finite group, $H$ be a subgroup of $G$, and $\eta$ be an irreducible representation of $H$.
 If there is an anti-involution $\iota$ that preserves all double cosets of $H$, then $(G, H, \eta)$ is a multiplicity-free triple over $F$. \end{cor}